Meetings have gotten a bad reputation in recent years, and it’s no surprise that they’ve become synonymous with wasted time, energy and resources.

 Create Precise Tasks and Deadlines, a.k.a Action Items

 You should always aim to close the critical topics of every meeting.
-This involves making clear deadlines with clear deadlines so that all relevant participants know their next steps.
+This involves making clear deadlines so that all relevant participants know their next steps.

 A simple way to do this is to add tasks (aka action items) to your notes or productivity platform and share these with participants.
 If using online tasks, then make sure to assign each one to the relevant person.
 If not, make a note of their name by the task and follow up with them.

 With multiple topics and participants, it can be hard to keep a meeting focused on what’s important.
 The shared agenda will help, but it is still the organizer’s responsibility to keep people actively following that agenda.

 This can be achieved by politely but firmly redirecting conversations back to the topic at hand.
 It can be intimidating at first, but interrupting is an important skill for effective meetings.
 To get you started, some techniques you can use are:

 This is when you clarify or summarize what a person has just said and then redirect the conversation.
 This is especially useful if you have a dominant speaker and want input from other participants.
 For example: “If I understand correctly, you think we should do XYZ?
 What do other people think about this?”

 This is a rather blunt but effective way to get back to the topic at hand.
 It would sound something like: “That is a really interesting point, John, but we might not have time to cover that today, so let’s look back at XYZ.”

 The most important rule for keeping things focused is staying optimistic about what you say and how you interrupt.

 The previous ten rules for successful meetings will undoubtedly make things run smoothly at the moment.
 Still, your team will likely lose faith in how worthwhile those meetings are without following up on tasks (action items), deadlines, and new topics.